Chapter 1 - Selection

-As Whatsit concluded his explanation, Doug selected a key and the pie and bar charts updated with the new information.
+As Whatsit concluded his explanation, Doug updated the charts with the new information.
 Orange color appeared indicating the population rejected by the familial relationship criterion.
 The remaining count for analysis dropped to 25.

 “You mean to tell me that out of 10,000 Chrysallamans, only 25 were single, divorced, widowed and not in a love relationship?”
 Becky exclaimed.

 “Hey, Chrysallamans are lovers not fighters,” Whatsit replied with a twinkle in his eyes.

 “Ha.
-Ha,” Becky replied as she rolled her eyes and shook her head.
+Ha,” Becky replied as she rolled her eyes.

 Doug liked the way her hair bounced when she was excited.
 He had forgotten to shield his telepathic meanderings, and Becky read every thought his unguarded brain transmitted.